maphew/zadam-trilium-wiki/Code notes.md

 ## Extra languages

 Trilium supports syntax highlighting for many languages, but by default displays only some of them (to reduce number of items).
-You can add extra languages in Options -> Code notes (available since Trilium 0.35).
+You can add extra languages in Options -> Code notes.

 ## Code blocks